chriskottom/chriskottom.com-legacy/source/_posts/2016-10-29-stubbing-external-apis-with-webmock.markdown

 ### Step 3: Refactor.

-For a small application, that might be enough, but for larger projects, we'll want to refactor and improve test readability before we call it a day.
-First, I want to extract the stub code to a helper method in a separate mixin.
-It helps to declutter this test and maintains a nice level of DRY-ness.
-In most cases, I'll let the helper method take a Hash of options to give me some flexibility over essential variables like HTTP status code, query string, and response body.
+For a small application, we might just stop here, but for larger projects, it's a good idea to refactor and improve test readability before calling it a day.
+To begin with, I'll extract the stub code to a helper method in a separate mixin.
+This helps to declutter the test body and keeps the focus on the intent of the test, not the details of the request.
+I usually write helper methods that take a Hash of options which provides some flexibility over essential variables like HTTP status code, query string, and response body.

 {% codeblock lang:ruby test/support/fivethirtyeight_helpers.rb %}
 module FiveThirtyEightHelpers